The adoption process

 1. Initial enquiry

-The first step to begin the adoption process is to understand FACS adoption procedures and requirements, and some of the issues facing adoptive parents and adopted children.
+The first step to begin the adoption process is to understand DCJ adoption procedures and requirements, and some of the issues facing adoptive parents and adopted children.
 This information is included in our Thinking about adoption factsheet.

 If you are considering the adoption of a child in your care, please also speak with their caseworker.